 Why the neck?

 According to the butcher, the neck of the pork is less fatty than the belly.
 It is leaner, flavourful and is actually cheaper!
-Downside is that you have to cook it a little bit longer to make it tender just like a brisket.
+The downside is that you have to cook it a little bit longer to make it tender (similar to cooking brisket).
 But if you’re like me who’s not really a fan of fat and would love to have leaner meat, go for pork neck!
-This is also my reason for my weird title.
+This is also the reason for the weird title.

 Now off to the preparations!

 Sangkap | Ingredients

 - 1 kilo pork neck, cut into bite-size pieces

 - 3 pieces of chili, chopped

 - 4 stalks of spring onion, sliced at a 45-degree angle